dkimhw/launch_school/js_109/js_109_problems.md

 * On line 1: we initialize the variable `greeting` with the variable `["Hello"]`
 * On line 3: we declare the function `test` with parameter `arr`.
-* On line 8: we invoke the function `test` by passing to the argument value of `greeting`.
+* On line 8: we invoke the function `test` by passing to the argument, value of `greeting`.
-  * `arr` now references `greeting` because in JavaScript objects are pass by reference
+  * `arr` now references the same object as  `greeting` because in JavaScript objects are pass by reference
   * Then on line 4: we reassign argument `arr` with `arr.concat("World!")`. `concat` method is not destructive but instead returns a new array returning `["Hello", "World!"]`
     * Similar to `push` it adds the argument you passed to it at the end of the calling array.
     * Remember that `arr` was referencing the same array object as `greeting` - but after this reassignment it is now pointing to a new array object that contains `["Hello", "World!"]`.